vixshan/mochiGPT/README.md

 ## Long-Term Memory

-Starting from 2.0.0, the bot has the capacity to have a long-term memory.
+Starting from 2.0.0, **Mimo** has the capacity to have a long-term memory.

 <details>